As the stresses over social distancing, mask wearing and vaccine supplies continue, a silent killer lurks in the shadows.

-Even in the county of Le Sueur, with a total population that barely eclipses Owatonna’s, opioids present a real and devastating problem.
-Le Sueur County Sheriff Brett Mason said they know of five over the past year, two of which were fatal, but emphasizes this is only what they know of.
+While Le Sueur County is smaller, with a total population that barely eclipses the city of Owatonna, opioids still present a real and devastating problem.
+Le Sueur County Sheriff Brett Mason said they know of five overdoses over the past year, two of which were fatal, but he emphasized that is only what law enforcement knows.

 According to the Centers for Disease Control and Prevention, fentanyl is a synthetic opioid pain reliever, approved for treating severe pain, typically advanced cancer.
 The CDC says it is 50 times more potent than heroin and 100 times more potent than morphine, and is typically prescribed in the form of lozenges or transdermal patches applied to the skin, which are then diverted for misuse and abuse across the country.